Thinking of moving to Hong Kong?

 Business Networking in Hong Kong

-There are tons of events and networking you can do in Hong Kong.
-Every day there is a business event or entrepreneur event to choose from these days.
+There are tons of events and networking that you can do in Hong Kong.
+Every day there is a business event or entrepreneur event to choose from.
 I’ll try my best to give a few different options and sources to find these events out.

 Startups HK.
 The original group for startups and entrepreneurs to network in Hong Kong.
-They keep on top of the latest events with their event calendar and email list.
+They are on top of the latest events with their event calendar and email list.

 Startup Grind Hong Kong.
 A global network of entrepreneur meetups, there is a regular meetup in Hong Kong as well.

 Tons of Co-working Spaces hosting events.
 Hong Kong has a massive amount of co-working spaces, and they are always hosting events.

 By plugging into some of these above, you will meet enthusiastic and well-connected people.
 They can help you get on the fast track to potential business partners, resellers, suppliers, and clients.
 Keep an open mind.

 How Much Runway (Cash) Should You Have Saved Up?

 Runway is a common startup term for how much money you need before you “take off” and are able to be cashflow positive.
 More is always better, rent is the majority of your cost.
 As stated earlier rent and real estate in Hong Kong is through the roof.